ibm-bluemix-mobile-services/bms-samples-hellotodo-advanced/README.md

 Before you can run the helloTodoAdvanced application, you must set up a mobile backend for your app on Bluemix.

-> If you have already created a mobile backend with the MobileFirst Services Starter boilerplate, you might want to skip to the [Configuring the front end in the helloTodoAdvancedsample](#configuring-the-front-end-in-the-hellotodo-sample) section.
+> If you have already created a mobile backend with the MobileFirst Services Starter boilerplate, you might want to skip to the [Configuring the front end in the helloTodoAdvanced sample](#configuring-the-front-end-in-the-hellotodo-sample) section.

   The following procedure shows you how to create a MobileFirst Services Starter application.
 Using the boilerplate to create your app automatically performs the following actions: